 Building Dreams One Storey at a Time: Victor Palomo Construction

-How a family-owned construction company in the Philippines became recognizable from afar — and landed a 20 million peso project after their rebrand.
+How a family-owned construction company in the Philippines became recognizable from afar — and, the family reports, won its largest project to date after the rebrand.

 The Challenge